 The Mahler Conjecture has shown importance in other areas of mathematics as well.
 For example, in \cite{ball1} the author shows the connection between Conjecture \ref{mal} to wavelets, and recently in \cite{shiri} the authors connect Conjecture \ref{mal} to questions in symplectic geometry.

 The main result of this paper presents a lower bound for the Mahler volume of symmetric convex bodies when the dimension of the sets satisfies $n\geq 4$.
 This lower bound is obtained from a variational procedure in $\mathbb{R}^2$.
-As we observed above, the Mahler Conjecture itself can be seen as the variational problem of minimising the Mahler functional over the class of symmetric convex sets.
-The variational procedure with which we obtain our lower bound is rather non-trivial, but I believe it demonstrates very well the complications hidden in the Mahler Conjecture itself.
-Although in the present paper I do not demonstrate that this lower bound is sharp, I strongly believe it is.
+As we observed above, the Mahler Conjecture itself can be seen as the variational problem of minimizing the Mahler functional over the class of symmetric convex sets.
+The variational procedure with which we obtain this lower bound is rather non-trivial, but we believe it demonstrates the complications hidden in the Mahler Conjecture itself.

-Before announcing the main theorem of this paper, we'll need a few definitions.
-Since our lower bound is presented through a procedure in $\mathbb{R}^2$, I shall also give the necessary definitions in $\mathbb{R}^2$.
-The sets with which I work belong to a certain class of symmetric convex sets.
+Before announcing the main theorem of this paper, we shall need a few definitions.
+Since the lower bound is presented through a procedure in $\mathbb{R}^2$, we should also give the necessary definitions in $\mathbb{R}^2$.
+The sets with which we work belong to a certain class of symmetric convex sets.
 For every $n\geq 4$ the class $\mathcal{S}(1,\sqrt{n+1})$ denotes the class of symmetric convex bodies $M$ in $\mathbb{R}^2$ such that

-I no longer will be working with the Lebesgue measure- instead I shall define a class of measures which have an anisotropic density (i.e. the denisity of the measures will not be radial functions- they bear weight on the circle when writing the measure in polar coordinates).
+We no longer will be working with the Lebesgue measure- instead we shall define a class of measures which have an anisotropic density (i.e. the density of the measures will not be radial functions- they bear weight on the circle when writing the measure in polar coordinates).